kfaraj/support/README.md

 This library adds support for [recyclerview](https://developer.android.com/topic/libraries/support-library/features.html#v7-recyclerview) and is designed to be used with Android 3.0 (API level 11) and higher.

-It adds support for empty view and item click to the following class:
+It adds support for empty view, item click and choice mode to the following class:
 - [SupportRecyclerView](recyclerview/src/main/java/com/kfaraj/support/widget/SupportRecyclerView.java)

 This library can be included with the following dependency: